 7. Park reservations are still required.

-To manage individual park capacity, Disney World implemented a park pass reservation system wherein you needed to reserve the park you plan to attend on each day of your vacation.
+To manage individual park capacity, Disney World implemented a Park Pass reservation system wherein you needed to reserve the park you plan to attend on each day of your vacation.
 As more people have returned to the parks, it has become more and more important to book your park reservations earlier, especially if you want to visit around holidays and weekends OR you want to visit Disney's Hollywood Studios.
 This park has been hitting capacity much sooner and with more regularity than all of the others, largely because of the popularity of its attractions.
 You must have already purchased and linked your park tickets in order to make park reservations.
-At this point, the Disney Park Pass reservations system is set to be in place until early 2022.
+At this point, the Disney Park Pass reservation system is set to be in place until early 2023.